24 Examples of Eagle Scout Recommendation Letter (Template)

 If You are a Writer

-Now, if a scout has submitted your name as an Eagle Scout referee with your permission, it is best to keep your words and submit a robust Eagle Scout recommendation letter.
-Here are several things to consider.
+Now, if someone has submitted your name as a referee with your permission, it is best to keep your word and submit a robust letter.
+Here are several things to consider:

 Who should write this letter?

-Eagle Scout recommendation letters are written by anyone appointed by an Eagle Scout rank candidate to write on their behalf.
+Recommendation letters are written by anyone appointed by a candidate to write on their behalf.
 Therefore, you can write the letter if your name was submitted to the Scouts Board of Review.

-Once you have agreed to recommend an Eagle Scout candidate, two possible scenarios can happen.
+Once you have agreed to recommend a candidate, two possible scenarios can happen.
 One, the board members can follow up and ask you to craft the reference letter.
 Alternatively, if the candidate provided you with the appropriate details and asked you to mail or email the letter yourself, you can do so.
-Mail Eagle Scout letters of recommendation will typically require a stamped and addressed envelope to be used.
+Mail will typically require a stamped and addressed envelope to be used.
 Whichever alternative is applicable, proceed accordingly.

 What to include?

-• The nature and type of the relationship between the two – candidate and you.
+• The nature and type of the relationship between the two–candidates and you.

 • The candidate’s positive qualities must be mentioned.